NavidMirmohammadsadeghi/fakenews/README.md

 Run the app.py code in the git repository that you cloned

 Open localhost:8000 on a browser (Tested on Chrome)

+Then Enjoy the Viusalized News Articles!